Subrogation in Auto Insurance Explained for 2025 (+ Why It Matters)

 Secured with SHA-256 Encryption

 Subrogation can help you get paid for repairs or a replacement vehicle more quickly after an accident.
-Insurance companies are often more likely to make payments when they have the option to sue a third party or negotiate with them to recover funds.
+Insurance companies are often more likely to make payments when they can sue a third party or negotiate with them to recover funds.

-Since the at-fault driver or their insurance company ultimately pays the financial penalty for the accident, your auto insurer usually won’t raise your rates for a claim that involves subrogation.
+Since the at-fault driver or their insurance company ultimately pays the financial penalty for the accident, your auto insurer usually won’t raise your rates for a subrogation claim.

 Frequently Asked Questions